-After the winter rains end, California's hillside grasses turn golden, their color intensifying in late afternoon sun.
-It gives credence to the idea that California's nickname "The Golden State" comes from the color of its hills - although, in reality it came from the California Gold Rush of 1849.
+After the winter rains end, California's hillside grasses turn golden, their color intensifying in the late afternoon sun.
+It gives credence to the idea that California's nickname "The Golden State" comes from the color of its hills - although, in reality, it came from the California Gold Rush of 1849.

 It takes a little getting used to if you're from other parts of the country, but after living here a few years, I find the golden summer landscape one of the most appealing.